Bachelor of Arts in Sociology

 - American Red Cross

-Sociology is a popular major for students pursuing
+Sociology is a popular major for students pursuing careers in:

 - Leadership and Management